 Where am I going with this you ask?
 What does summoning courage have to do with cookies?
 Well, I find it comical how terrified I am of baking.
 Fear prevents me from doing it and I usually stick to my cooking comfort zones.
 So bravery and baking; the two go hand in hand for me.
 I’m pleased to announce that my baking skills have slowly been improving and you’ve probably noticed I’ve been trying it more here and there.
 Nothing wildly complicated and I often refer to someone else’s recipe for guidance.
 I’m not really at the creating stage yet.

-These coconut, ginger, and basil cookies I bring you today are my adaptation from Mikey’s in my Kitchen.
+These coconut, ginger, and basil cookies I bring you today are my simple twist on a recipe from from Mikey’s in my Kitchen.
 I stumbled across this blog on Pinterest and fell in love!
+I just added a few ingredients to change the flavor profile.
 I think for now it’s advisable for me to hone my skills by following the footsteps of those before me.
 And yet still I am hesitant.
 I give myself pep talks and check the ingredients and directions repeatedly.
 I turn on the oven light and watched fearfully and when it comes to the taste-test I tentatively bring bites to my lips expecting the worst.

 When I bake I have to summon the aforementioned courage!
 It’s like my culinary Achilles heel!
 Why this is I don’t know.
 Probably because I’m a ruthless perfectionist and I give myself a hard time.
 Or maybe I lived an ill fated past life as a failed baker or something.
 I don’t know.
 But I’m trying to get over it.